lycheekimchi/colorie-master/_pages/about.md

 <br>
 Hi, I'm Sunny (she/her)!
 I'm a trans Filipina writer interested in soft words and softer love.
 I write about the body — the anatomical body, the transgendered body, the loving body — through poetry and memoir. <br><br>

-Born and raised in Illinois, I'm now based in Queens, NY and am currently a first-year MD student at Hofstra University pursuing trans healthcare.<br><br>
+Born and raised in Illinois, I'm now based in Queens, NY and am currently a second-year MD student at Hofstra University pursuing trans healthcare.<br><br>

 I graduated from Washington University in St. Louis in 2021 with a B.A. in biochemistry, as well as minors in creative writing and Japanese.
 I was named a Brooklyn Poets Fellow in 2023, and when I'm not cramming for exams, I enjoy film photography, thrifting, and riding the New York City subway.<br><br>
 	<li>☀️</li><br>